-Following the Top Ten breakthrough success of ‘Our House’ in the billboard charts, Madness spend over a month touring the USA to promote their compilation album, ‘Madness’ which had just been released there.
-They’ve brought the extended line-up from the UK tour with them and all are present as they plug new single, ‘It Must Be Love’ on this very popular music show.
+Following the Top Ten breakthrough success of ‘Our House’ in the billboard charts, Madness spend over a month touring the USA to promote their self-titled compilation album which had just been released there.
+They’ve brought the extended line-up from the UK tour with them and the string quartet are present here as they plug new single, ‘It Must Be Love’ on this very popular music show.
+It’s reminiscent of when they performed it on the Little & Large Show with black clothes (mostly) and flat caps the order of the day.
 This episode wouldn’t be broadcast until 1/10/83 and ‘It Must Be Love’ would peak at no. 33 in the charts the following week.

 29/10/83 Sketch/The Sun and the Rain/Interview (The Noel Edmonds’ Late Late Breakfast Show)

 Madness advertise ‘Mac & Jack’s Wonder Potion’ in a comedy sketch which sees Lee losing his hair.
 Carl’s beard has been set free by now too and it’s good to see him clean shaven again.
-Madness and beards or long hair just do not fit.
-Hairy stories aside, Madness unveil their brand new single, ‘The Sun and the Rain’ which had just been released that day.
-The song has undergone some tweaks since its’ TV debut on The Tube and Suggs’ voice seems to have changed a tad too.
+Madness and bushy beards (…or long hair) just do not fit.
+Hairy stories aside, Madness lay bare their brand new single, ‘The Sun and the Rain’ which had just been released that day.
+The song has undergone some tweaks since its’ TV debut on The Tube and Suggs’ voice seems to have become a bit quivery too; it has lost its edge somewhat.
 There are some clouds on set so they all wear rain macs, just in case.
 Chris scores bonus points for executing some impressive robotic moves and after the performance, Noel Edmonds has a few quick words with Suggs about their latest Japanese car commercial.

 17/11/83 The Sun & the Rain (Top of the Pops)